 We maintain patents relating to snowplow mounts, assemblies, hydraulics, electronics and lighting systems as well as sand and salt spreader assemblies and our patent applications relate to each of the foregoing except for hydraulics and sand and salt spreader assemblies.
-When granted, each patent has a 17 year duration.
-The duration of the patents we currently possess range between one year and 17 years of remaining life.
+Patents are valid for the longer period of 17 years from issue date or 20 years from patent application filing date.
+The duration of the patents we currently possess range between one year and 13 years of remaining life.
 Our patent applications date from 2001 to 2011.

 We rely on a combination of patents, trade secrets and trademarks to protect certain of the proprietary aspects of our business and technology.
-We hold approximately 20 U.S. registered trademarks (including the trademarks WESTERN®, FISHER® and BLIZZARD®), 5 Canadian registered trademarks, 25 U.S. issued patents, 15 Canadian patents and two Chinese patents.
+We hold approximately 20 U.S. registered trademarks (including the trademarks WESTERN®, FISHER® and BLIZZARD®), 5 Canadian registered trademarks, 22 U.S. issued patents, 14 Canadian patents and two Chinese trademarks.